-- Applicant Details basic information about the organisation including the security point of contact and the address(es) from where the data activity takes place; - Applicant Security Controls the implementation of an applicant security controls and the evidence that exists to demonstrate this. - Note DEA Code of Practice the processor must agree to publish and maintain appropriate data policies the existence of these policies and that they are publicly available will be checked during the assessment process. - Applicant Capability Controls the implementation of an applicant capability controls and the evidence that exists to demonstrate this.
+- Applicant Details basic information about the organisation including the security point of contact and the address(es) from where the data activity takes place; - Applicant Security Controls the implementation of an applicant's security controls and the evidence that exists to demonstrate this.

+Applicant Capability Controls - the implementation of an applicant's capability controls and the evidence that exists to demonstrate this.
 This is in a separate spreadsheet.

-Where a security control is not a specific requirement or if a data capability control is optional, and has not been fulfilled, an applicant should indicate this as Not Applicable and N/A respectively, with the specific reason this is the case.
+Where a security control is not relevant to the context of the organisation or if a data capability control is optional and has not been fulfilled, an applicant should indicate this as Not Applicable and N/A respectively, with the specific reason this is the case.

-There is no distinction on the Applicant Security Controls tab for the type of application being made - that is, process, host or both.
+There is no distinction on the Applicant Security Controls sheet for the type of application being made - that is, preparation of date, provision of data, or both.
 All controls need to be addressed regardless of the type of application.
-The Applicant

-Capability Controls has its own dedicated applicant spreadsheet for applicant's to complete and non-applicable controls are annotated accordingly based on accreditation scope (preparation, provision, or both).
+The Applicant Capability Controls has its own dedicated applicant spreadsheet for applicant's to complete and non-applicable controls are annotated accordingly based on accreditation scope (preparation, provision, or both).